-Hawkesbury City Council has devolved "control" of this Crown reserve under section 48 of the Local Government Act 1993.
-There is no reserve trust.
-Crown reserves under devolved control require the Minister to initiate a draft plan of management (s.112 (1) CLA 1989).
+Hawkesbury City Council is the Trust Manager of this Crown reserve.
 A reserve trust is an incorporated entity that can be established and appointed to manage a Crown reserve (eg. community trust boards or administrators).
-It is a recommendation of this plan of management that a trust be appointed and charged with care, control and management of the Crown reserve (s.92 CLA 1989) and that Hawkesbury City Council be appointed trust manager to manage the affairs of the trust (s.95 CLA 1989).
-Refer to section 5.0 Management Strategies: 5.3 Action Plan: item A2).
 Hawkesbury City Council may enter into a lease or licence only as trust manager of the Crown reserve (refer to 2.9 Leases and Licences).